-Kent State University Geauga and Regional Academic Center gratefully accepts pledged gifts.
+Kent State University Geauga and Twinsburg Academic Center gratefully accepts pledged gifts.
 These gifts allow donors to make a pledge commitment and set up a payment schedule that best suits their donor wishes or change their donor to the donor’s

 Gifts of Cash (Outright Gifts)

-Gifts of cash are the easiest and most direct way to give to Kent State Geauga and Regional Academic Center and may be deductible if you itemize on your federal income tax return.
-Making a cash contribution helps Kent State Geauga and the Regional Academic Center immediately fulfill its objectives.
+Gifts of cash are the easiest and most direct way to give to Kent State Geauga and Twinsburg Academic Center and may be deductible if you itemize on your federal income tax return.
+Making a cash contribution helps Kent State Geauga and the Twinsburg Academic Center immediately fulfill its objectives.
 Gifts may be used to support an existing program or fund or to establish a new endowment or scholarship.

 Gifts of Securities

 Many donors choose to make their gifts in the form of stocks, bonds, and other properties that have increased in value.
-Gifts of appreciated securities and closely held stock can be extremely beneficial, both to you and to Kent State Geauga and Regional Academic Center.
+Gifts of appreciated securities and closely held stock can be extremely beneficial, both to you and to Kent State Geauga and Twinsburg Academic Center.
 You may receive an income-tax deduction equal to the fair market value of the securities, as well as a possible reduction or avoidance of capital gains taxes.
 Proceeds from the sale of these assets can be directed toward donor-specified programs or given as an unrestricted gift.

 Planned gifts can be made now or deferred to a later time.
-Some types of planned gifts enable you to support Kent State Geauga and the Regional Academic Center and receive tax benefits up front while allowing you to sustain your current lifestyle by making use of bequests through a will, retirement plan assets, and charitable trusts.
+Some types of planned gifts enable you to support Kent State Geauga and the Twinsburg Academic Center and receive tax benefits up front while allowing you to sustain your current lifestyle by making use of bequests through a will, retirement plan assets, and charitable trusts.